How often to change a car?

 - Toyota Tacoma - 12.4% of owners sell it no earlier than a decade and a half.

 - Honda CR-V is 11.9% of long-term use, which is 1.7 times higher than the market average.
 Many buyers use this practical crossover longer than they are married.

 - Toyota Avalon is a large and comfortable sedan that is also in no hurry to part.

 - The Acura MDX is like a premium Honda CR-V, which is worth loving and riding it for a long time.

 - The Toyota Camry is a relatively inexpensive Toyota that maintains its image of the manufacturer with its reliability.

 - Subaru Forester is an affordable crossover that is stored in the family for a long time by about 11.7% of buyers.

 - The Nissan Frontier is an analogue of the Nissan Navara, which is 1.6 times more likely to be among the "long-lived" than most other cars.

 - Volkswagen Golf is the only European rating representative.
 Every tenth American leaves him in his garage for a decade and a half.

-The rating very transparently indicates that Toyota cars are much more likely than others to satisfy the needs of owners so that they do not want to part with them for a long time.
+The rating very transparently indicates that Toyota cars are much more likely than others to satisfy the needs of owners so much that they do not want to part with them for a long time.
 And this despite the fact that selling a Toyota car in the US is not a problem, because they are perhaps the most liquid cars in the secondary market.